-On 30 August, 2016, the Bank issued 2,000 Sukuk Certificates (Sukuk) of SR 1 million each, payable quarterly in arrears on 28 February, 30 May, 30 August, 30 November each year until 30 August 2026, on which Sukuk will be redeemed.
-The Bank has a call option which can be exercised on or after 30 August 2021, upon meeting certain conditions and as per the terms mentioned in the related offering circular.
-The Sukuk may also be called upon if certain other conditions, as per the terms specified in the related offering circular occur.
-The Bank has not defaulted on any payments (profit / principal) due during the year.
-The expected profit distribution on the sukuk is the base rate for 3 months in addition to the profit margin of 2%.
+On August 30, 2016, the Bank issued 2,000 Sukuk Certificates (Sukuk) of SR 1 million each, payable quarterly in arrears on February 28, May 30, August 30, November 30 each year until August 30, 2026, on which Sukuk will be redeemed.
+The Bank has a call option which can be exercised on or after August 30, 2021, upon meeting certain conditions and as per the terms mentioned in the related offering circular.
+The Sukuk may also be called upon occurrence of certain other conditions as per the terms specified in the offering circular.
+The Bank has not defaulted on any of payments (profit / principal) due during the year.
+The expected profit distribution on the sukuk is the base rate for three months in addition to the profit margin of 2%.